Aider-AI/aider/docs/unified-diffs.md

 GPT is terrible at working with source code line numbers.
-This is a general observation about *any* use of line numbers in editing formats, backed up by many quantitative benchmark
+This is a general observation about *any* use of line numbers in editing formats, backed up by many quantitative benchmark experiments.

 You've probably ignored the line numbers in every diff you've seen?
 So aider tells GPT not to include line numbers,